1955 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 1955 Proof Nickel Value

-Finding a truly perfect standard Proof is harder than it sounds.
-Most have microscopic hairlines, contact marks, or haze caused by the original packaging materials.
-The PCGS values a standard 1955 Proof at roughly $110 for PR68 and $225 for PR69.
-The record sale for a non-Cameo 1955 Proof stands at $1,100 for a PR69 example.
+Finding a truly perfect one is trickier than you’d think.
+Most show microscopic hairlines or haze from those original packaging materials.
+PCGS values a standard 1955 Proof at roughly $110 for PR68 and $225 for PR69.
+The record sale for a non-Cameo example is $1,100 for a PR69.

 1955 Proof Nickel Price/Grade Chart